clearblueskymind/Keto-Friendly-/Practices/🟢Tara-Dzogchen-Rigpa.md

 Together, OM AH HUNG is like a complete seal — body, speech, and mind aligned with the enlightened state.
 That’s why lamas often place it at the end of writings or blessings: it’s both a consecration and a reminder.

 ---
+## Here is a gentle aspiration prayer with OM AH HUNG woven into it:

+Aspiration of Body, Speech, and Mind

+OM — May this body become Tara’s body, a vessel of compassion, free from harm.

+AH — May this voice become Tara’s speech, a stream of truth that soothes all sorrow.

+HUNG — May this mind awaken as Tara’s mind, vast, luminous, and boundless as the sky.

+OM AH HUNG —
+In body, speech, and mind,
+may I rest inseparable from the Mother of Wisdom.

+---

+---